EddyVerbruggen/nativescript-pedometer/README.md

 ## Supported platforms
 * iOS 8 (the newer the OS the more features are available)
-* Android is work in progress (need a device to test with.. help is welcome!)
+* Android, any device with a step counter sensor

 ## Installation
 From the command prompt go to your app's root folder and execute: